mariapetro/LeHaMoC/README.md

 ## License

-This project is licensed under the [LICENSE]
+This project is licensed under the [GNU GPLv3]